0xmoei/allora-worker/README.md

 # updater-basic-eth-pred  | Response content is '0'
 ```

-# You are going to receive points in
+# You are going to receive points in the [dashboard](https://app.allora.network/points/leaderboard) in the next few hours